 Lychee Coconut Sorbet

-- 1/2 pound lychee
+- ½ pound lychee

-(1/2 catty) fresh, peeled and pit removed or 12 oz canned lychee without pits.
+(½ catty) fresh, peeled and pit removed or 12 oz canned lychee without pits.

-or just enough for the mixture to spin freely in food processor)
+- 2 tbsp water or just enough for the mixture to spin freely in food processor)

-- 1/8 tsp osmanthus flower garnish - optional
+- ⅛ tsp osmanthus flower garnish - optional

 - Place frozen blueberries in the food processor and pulse until the blueberries look like sand and the food processor will not longer spin.
 Add sugar or sugar substitute as desired and add water just a little bit at a time just until the mixture moves freely in the food processor.
 Every couple of minutes scrape down the sides of the food processor and finish pulsing until the mixture changes to a thick and creamy frozen delight.
 The blueberry mixture will turn a slightly paler colour when it is ready.
 Enjoy!

 - Place frozen raspberries in the food processor and pulse until the raspberries look like sand and the food processor will not longer spin.
-Add sugar or sugar substitute as desired and add 1 tablespoon water and pulse again.
+Add sugar or sugar substitute as desired and add water and pulse again.
 Add water just a little bit at a time just until the mixture moves freely in the food processor.
 Every couple of minutes scrape down the sides of the food processor and finish pulsing until the mixture changes to a thick and creamy frozen delight.
 The raspberry mixture will turn a creamy vibrant hot pink color when it is ready.
 Enjoy!